Stacked Changes

 change we made in step 2:

-git append 3-rename-bar
+git town append 3-rename-bar

 The lineage is now: